ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 </div>

 # Value Iteration
-One way to speed up the above process if you don't need to explicitly derive a policy at each step is to combine the policy evaluation and picking of the greedy action into one like below:
+One way to speed up the above process if we don't need to explicitly derive a policy at each step is to combine the policy evaluation and picking of the greedy action into one like below:
 \begin{equation}
 v (s) = \max_{a \in A} \sum_{s'\in S} P^a_{ss'} [R^a_{ss'} + \gamma v_{\*}(s') ]
 \end{equation}